-Romeo Miller: All Grown Up
+Romeo Miller: Growing Up Hip-Hop

 No longer “‘Lil”, the 6-foot, 175-pound rapper, actor and entrepreneur, Romeo Miller, is all abs and muscle now.
 He’s grown up in front of our eyes as the son of hip-hop legend Master P. We’ve seen him on Disney and Nickelodeon television shows, box office movies and in countless music videos.
 But he also has been spending a lot of time in the gym improving his physique.

 But even with his looks, at first it was still hard for Romeo to meet women who wanted a long-term relationship.

 “I think I’m a workaholic,” admits Romeo.
 “I do love work and I have a big family and it’s really hard for a lot of girls to really understand that.
 It’s easier said than done.”

 “People see my body and ask me what I do to work out,” said Miller.
 “I play a lot of basketball so I’m constantly dribbling and running up the court.
 I take a basketball with me everywhere I go!”

 But even with his talent for basketball, it wasn’t until his mentor, Will Smith, helped him make the decision to get back into entertainment.